marcojakob/code.makery.ch/content/library/javafx-tutorial/part1/_index.en.md

 ## Design with Scene Builder

 <div class="alert alert-warning">
-  **Note:** If you can't get it to work, download the source of this tutorial part and try it with the included fxml.
+  <strong>Note:</strong> If you can't get it to work, download the source of this tutorial part and try it with the included fxml.
 </div>

 Right-click on `PersonOverview.fxml` and choose *Open with Scene Builder*.
 Now you should see the Scene Builder with just an *AncherPane* (visible under Hierarchy on the left).